Sundays Oct 18, Oct 25, and Nov 1 at 11 a.m. on Zoom

 Pieter is a member of Church of the Redeemer Anglican in Nashville, TN and seeking ordination to the diaconate.
 He studied at Vanderbilt University, Gordon-Conwell Theological Seminary, and Lipscomb University.
 Pieter is a co-founder of the Nashville Family of Brothers (familyofbrothers.org), the Director of EQUIP, and a Licensed Professional Counselor.

 Life Groups are small groups of 6-12 people cultivating the values of hospitality, trust, connection, and worship.
-Life Groups will meet weekly for 10 weeks, using a simple format that creates space for food, prayer, conversation, and worship.
-Sign-ups will begin again in late August.
+Life Groups meet weekly for 8-10 weeks, using a simple format that creates space for food, prayer, conversation, and worship.